charliemeyer2000/discrete/notes/book-notes.md

 -->

+# MCS 3.4.2 and $\forall x$ 14-15 and equivalences and example proof and proof techniques and direct proof

 # _Propositions_ and _operators_: MCS 1.1 and $\forall x$ 4.3 and MCS3-3.2.0 and $\forall x$ 5 and about $\rightarrow$ and operators

 ## MCS 1.1